mvantriet/CertAssert/README.md

 The *sub* attribute in id tokens that are generated for authenticated users refers to the SHA-256 hash of the x509 client certificate that was used when signing in.
 This is a unique certificate property which makes it suitable for the *sub* attribute.

 ## <a name="storage">Storage</a>
-Solley in-memory stores are currently supported by CertAssert.
+Solely in-memory stores are currently supported by CertAssert.
 Meaning storage is non-persistent and session, interaction and certificate information cannot be used in a distributed fashion.
 Full integration with various DB engines will need to be implemented by the developer using this lib.
 Perhaps an abstraction to support popular DB engines will be provided in the future.
 Leaving the distributive argument aside, persistent storage for the information of CertAssert is arguably less critical since the actual authentication assets reside with the user.
 There is no need for storing user authentication information, as authentication follows through PKI.
+Furthermore, cloud platforms offer options to bind clients to the same backend server instance despite being fronted by load balancers, for example <a href="https://docs.aws.amazon.com/elasticloadbalancing/latest/application/sticky-sessions.html">AWS Sticky Sessions</a>.

 ## <a name="api">API</a>
 Mapping of claims to x509 Distinguished name attributes.